 In the Lower School, students have teacher-monitored access to iPads and laptops to use as part of their assignment if the teacher deems its use would enhance learning.
 Lower school students also take a typing and basic computer elective.
 Technology use in the lower school is limited.
 This doesn’t mean that technology is absent from the classrooms, only that we use it on a limited basis during the elementary years.
 As students get older, they will access technology on a more regular basis.

 In the Upper School, integrating technology into the curriculum continues to deepen the learning experiences of the students.
 Students learn to use technology for research, collaboration, communication, and the collection and manipulation of data.
 Activities that require more in-depth research, like research papers and senior Capstone projects are effectively researched on school or home computers.
-Middle School students must pass a minutes-per-word typing test before moving on to a computer skills class.
+Middle School students must pass a words per minute typing test before moving on to a computer skills class.
 Students begin typing their own papers in middle school.
 Upper School students take an online live science class each week and utilize Canvas to interact with their teacher.
 Students can use school computers or bring their own device.
 High School students can take a VLOG class that creates, edits and posts to CCA’s private YouTube channel.
 Students in Personal Finance and Worldview use Sharepoint to share documents and discuss ideas.
 Any upper school family can request the free use of Microsoft Office Suite which includes: Word, Powerpoint, and Excel.
 Students must get their lesson plans and communicate with teachers via Jupiter Ed, our student information system.